sdudnic/istoria/egalitate-en.md

 The definition and prohibition of _ethnic segregation_ is present in the legislation of many European countries.
 Bellow we summarize the definitions of (ethnic, educational) _segregation_ in different countries, you can also find [the original study, as of april 2019, here](https://ec.europa.eu/info/sites/info/files/racial_discrimination_in_education_and_eu_equality_law_web.pdf):

- - Bulgaria: :page_facing_up: Article 5 and Additional Provision §1.6 Law on Protection Against Discrimination Racial segregation […] shall be deemed discrimination, [and] shall mean issuing an act, performing an action or omission to act, which leads to compulsory separation, differentiation or dissociation of persons based on their [...] ethnicity [...].
+ - Bulgaria: Article 5 and Additional Provision §1.6 Law on Protection Against Discrimination Racial segregation […] shall be deemed discrimination, [and] shall mean issuing an act, performing an action or omission to act, which leads to compulsory separation, differentiation or dissociation of persons based on their [...] ethnicity [...].

- - Croatia: :page_facing_up: Article 5, (1) and (2) Anti-Discrimination Act Segregation shall […] deem to be discrimination […] meaning [...] a forced and systematic separation of persons on any of the grounds referred to in Article 1 paragraph 1 of [the Anti-discrimination Act]
+ - Croatia: Article 5, (1) and (2) Anti-Discrimination Act Segregation shall […] deem to be discrimination […] meaning [...] a forced and systematic separation of persons on any of the grounds referred to in Article 1 paragraph 1 of [the Anti-discrimination Act]

- - Hungary: :page_facing_up: Article 10 (2) and 27 (3) Antidiscrimination law.
+ - Hungary: Article 10 (2) and 27 (3) Antidiscrimination law.
 Segregation is a behaviour aimed at separating individuals or a group of persons from other individuals or another group of persons in a comparable situation, based on a characteristic defined in [the anti-discrimination law].

- - UK: :page_facing_up: Equality Act 2010 Section 13 (1) and (5) A person (A) discriminates against another (B) if, because of a protected characteristic, A treats B less favourably than A treats or would treat others.
+ - UK: Equality Act 2010 Section 13 (1) and (5) A person (A) discriminates against another (B) if, because of a protected characteristic, A treats B less favourably than A treats or would treat others.
 If the protected characteristic is race, less favourable treatment includes segregating B from others.
 NI Race Relations Order 1997, Art.
 3(2) Race Relations Order Segregating a person from other persons on racial grounds is treating him less favourably than they are treated.

 ## 2.3 Discriminated subjects
 Here are the subjects which, in the opinion of the working group, are discriminated by this name of the school subject: